Bonf6059/ISA-Medieval/README.md

 02/03/2026
 - Boosted rates for the mineshaft
+- Halfed the amount of time needed to produce Karhan from "Dark ages beasts and monsters"

 25/02/2026
 - Forge Bellows from VFEM2 now doesn't require hard leather but any leather will do